LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 This article demonstrates how a user can use Eikon Scripting Python API to quickly prototype and plot custom analytics which are not readily available within Eikon.
 The example shown here is one of the many use case, that a Quants/Analysts can employ to analyze financial data.

 ### Eikon Scripting API
 Thomson Reuters provides a python library for accessing market data.
-This Eikon library is available from python packages and can be installed using pip package manager.
-The library itself depends on **Eikon Scripting Proxy**, which is an application running in the local network which connects to Eikon back end system in cloud.
-The Proxy runs with a user's Eikon credentials, and provides a web interface to data, like:

-* End of day and intraday prices
+This Eikon library depends on **Eikon Scripting Proxy**, which runs with a user's Eikon credentials, and provides a web interface to data, like End of day/ intraday prices, News, Symbology etc.
-* News
-* Symbology conversion
-* Reference data
-* Streaming market price (coming soon), etc..

-These services can be consumed either in a pure web manner (sending HTTP post request to the proxy) or using the provided python library.
-The python API calls invoke the underlying web methods and marshal JSON data into python usable data types (Pandas DataFrame).
+For more information on Scripting API, please visit [Thomson Reuters Developers Portal](https://developers.thomsonreuters.com/eikon-apis/eikon-web-and-scripting-apis-limited-access).

 ### Use cases
 The scripting API can be used to retrieve any of the rich, value added data point which are available within Eikon.
 The real power of API is when inhouse-data is combined with pricing and analytics sourced from Eikon.
 Some sample use cases are: